Frequently Asked Questions

 What is the digitization of the EPC industry?

 The Department of Electricity & Energy identified the need for digitization of the EPC industry in 2023 after the switch from SANAS accreditation to SANEDI Registered Professionals and the introduction of Quality Assurers.
-The new industry structure required a digitized workflow system and enhanced quality management.
-The intent of digitization is to also standardize calculations through a pre-programmed software which eliminates human error and ensures consistency across the industry.
+The intent is to standardize calculations through pre-programmed software which eliminates human error and ensures consistency.

 Registration &